-My automated response to the eternal existential question, Who am I ? is, I am the body and the name attached to it or maybe I am a Clinical Audiologist, which is my disciplinary identity or I am an Academic Advisor currently working at AUT which is my profession.
+My automated response to the eternal existential question, Who am I ? is, I am the body and the name attached to it or maybe I am a Clinical Audiologist, which is my disciplinary identity or I am an Academic Adviser currently working at AUT which is my profession.
 Although all of these identities are true, they feel superficial.
 The truth is I am a soul.
 I am a spiritual being having humanly experience.
 My spiritual outlook has been shaped by my tīpuna and mātua.
 I am mindful of this spiritual identity and carry it along with me in all spheres and interactions of my life and teaching is no exception.

 For me, one of the most special and influential teachers was my mother.
 She never had the opportunity to go to school herself, however she embodied very special traits which made everlasting impact on my personal and professional life.
 She was a perfect combination of being unconditionally accepting, caring, compassionate, believing in me and always creating innovative ways to understand and address my needs.
 She developed a special connection and emotional bond with me which motivated me to tap into my unutilized potential.
-I aspire to carry these values with me while interacting with learners and academics from diverse backgrounds to facilitate them to realise their optimum potential.
+I aspire to carry these values with me while interacting with learners and academics from diverse backgrounds to facilitate them to realize their optimum potential.

 Having a disciplinary background in Audiology, Research, Speech Therapy and working with people with disabilities has made me an empathetic and compassionate person.
 I have developed special outlook to see peoples’ ‘abilities’ and ‘strengths’ instead of their ‘disabilities’.
 I have learnt from my patients to never give up and being open to experimentation with novel therapies to explore better management.
 As a result of this, I have become a courageous academic who is not afraid to take risks and new challenges with a growth mindset.

 गुरु ब्रह्मा गुरु विष्णु गुरु देवो महेश्वर गुरु साक्षात् परमं ब्रह्मा तस्मै श्री गुरुवे नम: